Safari planning essentials and map

 Life on the Circuit

-Can I use my mobile phone and credit cards?
+Can I use credit cards or USD?

 The Mountain & The Coast